KadirYazadzhi/Honey-House/README.md

 ### 📝 Description

-TheTrack is a simulated website project created for educational purposes, aiming to provide a realistic overview of a karting training company website.
-The main goal of the project is to provide resources and information for the training company to showcase its services and attract potential clients.
+Honey House is a simulated website project created for educational purposes, aiming to provide a realistic overview of a honey shop website.
+The main goal of the project is to provide resources and information for the shop to showcase its products and attract potential customers.

 ## 🚀 Key Features

 - **Home:** Introduces information about the company and its services.
 - **Products:** Displays upcoming training sessions and races.
 - **Contacts:** Includes a contact form and contact information.
+- **Articles:** Articles with brief information.
 - **About Us:** Information about the company and its mission.

 ## 💻 Technologies